Cost Transparency: Prescription Drugs (CTRx)

 Program Operations

-CTRx works with the prescription drug manufacturers to ensure submissions are accurate and comply with reporting requirements.
-For more detailed information on the types of reports submitted to HCAI, link to the price (WAC) increase report page or the new drug report page
+CTRx works with drug manufacturers to ensure submissions are accurate and comply with reporting requirements.
+For more detailed information on the types of reports submitted to HCAI, see here.

-Note, prescription drug manufacturers are also required to provide 60-day advance notices of specified WAC increases to registered, qualified purchasers.
-CTRx provides online a downloadable list of registered, qualified purchasers and their contact information for manufacturers to use.
-For more information on purchasers and the 60-day advance notice, link to the purchasers page.
+Note: Prescription drug manufacturers are also required to provide 60-day advance notices of specified WAC increases to registered, qualified purchasers.
+CTRx provides online a downloadable list of registered, purchasers and their contact information for manufacturers to use.
+For more information on purchasers and the 60-day advance notice, visit the purchasers page.

-Staff are available 8am to 5pm PT/PDT, Monday through Friday, with the exception of state holidays.
+CTRx staff are available to provide program support from 8am to 5pm PT/PDT, Monday through Friday, with the exception of state holidays.

 To receive regular informational updates about the program, subscribe to the CTRx mailing list.